feeloursoul/Website2Exe/README.md

 ● Enter favorite website URLs.

-● input Your application Name what you want.
+● input your application name that you want.

-● Exit GUI.
+● exit GUI.

 ● Done.